-Each student, on admission shall be assigned to a mentor (vide Appendix 0), who shall advise and counsel the student about the details of the academic programme and the choice of courses, considering the student's academic background and career objectives.
-It is mandatory for all students to register every semester till the end of his/her study, for courses that he/she is going to study in the semester, through a Course Registration Process via the online Enterprise Resource Planning software (ERP).
-The list of courses offered under each programme will be announced prior to the registration.
-Depending on the academic and non-academic resources available, courses offered may vary.
-Alternate course pathways may be made available depending on students' proficiency or interest, provided such courses are offered by the department concerned.
-Students will get a chance to make their own plan of study by changing the pace with which they study (fast/extended/regular) depending on the number of courses for which they register.
+Each student, on admission shall be assigned to a mentor (vide Appendix A2.2), who shall advise and counsel the student about the details of the academic programme and the choice of courses, considering the student's academic background and career objectives.
+Some courses require students to register through a Course Registration Process via the online Enterprise Resource Planning software (ERP).

 7.1.
-Course Registration Process for Odd and Even Semesters
+Online Course Registration Process for some courses offered in the Odd and Even Semesters

-- 7.1.1 The registration process for the courses offered in the forthcoming semester will commence 10 working days prior to the last working day of the current semester. - 7.1.2 A Department shall offer a course only if a minimum number of students register for that course.
+- 7.1.1 The registration process for the courses offered in the online registration mode in the forthcoming semester, will commence preferably 10 working days prior to the last working day of the current semester. - 7.1.2 A Department shall offer a course only if a minimum number of students register for that course.
 This minimum number may vary from course to course and shall be specified by the department from time to time. - 7.1.3 After registering for a course, a student shall attend the classes, satisfy the attendance requirements, earn Continuous Assessment Marks (CAM) and appear for the End Semester Examinations (ESE).

 7.2.
-Course Registration Process for Summer Track
+Course Registration Process for Summer/Winter Track

-- 7.2.1 The following students have to register for Theory and Laboratory courses in the summer track if he/she: - Was not permitted to attend the End Semester Examination (ESE) due to lack of attendance, (vide clauses of section 8) in the regular semester - Failed in the first reappearance of the course - Has lack of attendance /failed in the course registered for, during previous summer track

-- 7.2.2 However, the following students may also opt to take courses in the summer track if he/she: - Has arrears in the regular semester, and opts to re-earn his/her Continuous Assessment Marks (CAM) - Wishes to take courses (without pre-requisites) offered in the 5th semester.
-Such courses can be registered for, after the 2nd semester when offered in the Summer track - 7.2.3 The students can register for a maximum of 3 or 4 theory courses (or) a combination of theory and lab courses (maximum lab courses shall be 2) subject to total maximum credits of 12 in the summer track. - 7.2.4 For all the courses registered for in the summer track, students should pay the prescribed fee, in addition to the regular annual fee.
+- 7.2.1 The following students have to register for Theory and Laboratory courses in the summer/winter track if he/she: - Was not permitted to attend the End Semester Examination (ESE) due to lack of attendance, (vide clauses of section 8) in the regular semester - Failed in the first reappearance of the course - Has lack of attendance /failed in the course registered for, during previous summer/winter track - 7.2.2 However, the following students may also opt to take courses in the summer/winter track if he/she: - Has arrears in the regular semester, and opts to re-earn his/her Continuous Assessment Marks (CAM) - Wishes to take courses (without pre-requisites) offered in the 7th and 8th semester.
+Such courses can be registered for, after the 4th semester, when offered in the Summer/Winter track - Students can register for a maximum of 5 theory courses (or) a combination of theory and lab courses (maximum lab courses shall be 3) in the Summer track - Students can register for a maximum of 3 theory courses (or) a combination of theory and lab courses (maximum lab courses shall be 2) in the Winter track - For final and pre-final year students, under special circumstances, DEC committee will consider requests for registration of additional courses over and above the arrear course registration limits - For all the courses registered by the student in the Summer/Winter track, he (she) should pay the prescribed fee, in addition to the regular semester fee.